nhs-r-community/git_training/guides/introduction_to_git.md

 There are several ways to add a new file to the repository.

-For this exercise, we will create a file, with simply right-clicking on the repository's folder and then selecting the Create New File option:
+* For this exercise, we will create a file, with simply right-clicking on the designated folder on the left side panel `Explorer` and then selecting the `New File` option.
+Feel free to name the file however you wish and add any content.

-* To view and edit the repository's folders and files in Codespaces:

 #### 4. Commit your changes (follow standard Git command workflow)